Probing the chiral magnetic wave in pPb and PbPb collisions at $ \sqrt{\smash[b]{s_{_{\mathrm{NN}}}}} = $ 5.02 TeV using charge-dependent azimuthal anisotropies: Introduction

 Recent observations of the $A_\text{ch}$ dependence of $v_{2,\pm}$ in \AonA\ collisions at RHIC at BNL and the CERN LHC are qualitatively consistent with expectations of the CMW mechanism~\cite{Abelev:2012pa, Adamczyk:2015eqo, Adam:2015vje}.
-However, the interpretation of the results remains inconclusive since the quantitative predictions of the CMW models still have large uncertainties and alternative mechanisms have been proposed to generate charge-dependent $v_{2}$ coefficients without a CMW~\cite{Bzdak:2013yla,Hatta:2015hca}.
-For example, it has been shown that models of the impact of local charge conservation (LCC) in the decay of clusters or resonances can qualitatively describe the charge-dependent $v_2$ data~\cite{Bzdak:2013yla}.
-Decay particles from a lower transverse momentum (\pt) resonance tend to have a larger rapidity separation, resulting in a daughter more likely to fall outside the detector acceptance, hence leading to a nonzero $A_\text{ch}$.
-Thus, this process generates a correlation between $A_\text{ch}$ and the average \pt of charged particles, and therefore also between $A_\text{ch}$ and the $v_{2}$ coefficient, since $v_{2}$ depends on \pt.
-No $A_\text{ch}$ dependence of the event-averaged particle \pt, $\left< \pt \right>$, is expected from the CMW.
+However, the interpretation of the results remains inconclusive since alternative mechanisms have been proposed to generate charge-dependent $v_{2}$ coefficients without a CMW~\cite{Bzdak:2013yla,Hatta:2015hca}.
+For example, it has been shown that local charge conservation (LCC) in the decay of clusters or resonances can qualitatively describe the charge-dependent $v_2$ data~\cite{Bzdak:2013yla}.
+Decay particles from a lower transverse momentum (\pt) resonance tend to have a larger rapidity separation, resulting in a daughter more likely to fall outside the detector acceptance, leading to a nonzero $A_\text{ch}$.
+Hence, this process generates a correlation between $A_\text{ch}$ and the average \pt of charged particles, and therefore also between $A_\text{ch}$ and the $v_{2}$ coefficient, since $v_{2}$ depends on \pt.
 The LCC mechanism also applies to all higher-order anisotropy Fourier coefficients ($v_n$).